stephenquan/MyVideoFilterApp/README.md

     }
 ```

-The C++ code shows how to implement QAbstractVideoFilter, for example:
+The C++ code shows how to implement custom video filters by subclassing QAbstractVideoFilter, for example:

 ```c++
     class ShowCornersVideoFilter: public QAbstractVideoFilterRunnable